By Kelly Beischel PhD, RN, CNE

 We berate ourselves.
 We make excuses.
 Or we say to ourselves things like, “Well, that didn’t work” or “I can’t do that.” or “That’s too hard.”

 And we give up.

 If this is you… I want you to know, my friend, that you are not alone.
-Only 9.2% of people felt they were successful at achieving their new year’s resolution.
+In 2016, only 9.2% of people felt they were successful at achieving their new year’s resolution.

 Ask yourself: What did I set out to do this year?
 How did I want to feel?
 Who did I want to be?